MicrosoftDocs/win32/desktop-src/medfound/enumerating-video-capture-devices.md

 ---
-Description: 'This topic describes how to enumerate the video capture devices on the user's system, and how create an instance of a device.' ms.assetid: 'b1267478-329b-4e46-a2ed-1ec11d2e2e6d'
+Description: This topic describes how to enumerate the video capture devices on the users system, and how create an instance of a device. ms.assetid: b1267478-329b-4e46-a2ed-1ec11d2e2e6d
-title: Enumerating Video Capture Devices
+title: Enumerating Video Capture Devices ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enumerating Video Capture Devices